Mollie Tibbetts’ Brother Believes Missing Iowa Student Is Still Alive

 It is closing in on a month since Mollie Tibbetts, a student at the University of Iowa, went missing after jogging, but her family is not giving up hope.
-On July 18, 2018, Tibbetts went missing after going for a jog in Brooklyn, Iowa, and no-one seems to have any idea where the 20-year-old could be.
+On July 18, Tibbetts went missing after going for a jog in Brooklyn, Iowa, and no one seems to have any idea where the 20-year-old could be.
 Despite not being found after thousands of tips have come into police and thousands of people searching for her, Mollie’s brother has not stopped believing that she is still alive.

 Tibbetts was staying in Brooklyn with her boyfriend, Dalton Jack, for the summer and when she didn’t show up for work one morning, friends knew something was wrong.
 Police have searched the area where she jogs and analyzed surveillance video, but there has still been no sign of her.